 Simply put, good sleep equals good health.
-Theories about diet and exercise may vary, but when it comes to our overall well-being, having good sleep habits are essential.
+Theories about diet and exercise may vary, but when it comes to our overall well-being, researchers agree that good sleep habits are essential.
 Sleep affects everything from mental alertness to memory, mood, and even appetite regulation.
-And yet, unfortunately, sleep is often the first thing to get sacrificed when it comes to our busy, hectic, modern lives.
-According to the CDC, 1 in 3 American adults is suffering from sleep deprivation, with nearly 9 million taking some form of prescription sleep aid.
-And this doesn’t include the even larger number who turn to OTC sleep medications to deal with their sleep issues.
+And yet, unfortunately, sleep is often the first thing we sacrifice when it comes to our busy, hectic, modern lives.
+In fact, according to the CDC, 1 in 3 American adults is suffering from some form of sleep deprivation, with nearly 9 million taking a form of prescription sleep aid.
+This doesn’t include the even larger number of people who turn to OTC sleep medications to deal with their sleep issues.

-One of the problems with sleep aids and remedies is that they don’t always work as well as advertised, and many people still don’t feel any more rested.
-Prescription drugs and OTC sleep medications can be helpful in certain situations, but they also have their liabilities and side effects.
-Most sleep experts agree that sleep drugs are limited in the extent of their ability to provide long-term solutions, and these drugs are also easily prone to misuse.
+One of the main problems with sleep aids and remedies is that they don’t always work as well as advertised, with the result that many people still don’t feel more rested.
+While prescription drugs and OTC sleep medications can be helpful in certain situations, they also have their liabilities and side effects.
+For this reason, most sleep experts agree that sleep drugs are limited in the extent of their ability to provide a long-term solution.
+These drugs are also easily prone to misuse.

 - Memory loss